noelwelsh/noelwelsh.com/_drafts/rust-the-name-of-the-game.md

 ---
 layout: post
-title: Rust: The Name of the Game
+title: Rust The Name of the Game
 category: post
 ---